masoncfrancis/masons-guides/nyc/gettingaround.md

 it asks you to swipe again at the same turnstile or a different one.

 **Important:** As soon as the screen says '**GO**' you **need** to move through the turnstile quickly.
 If you don't go quickly enough, the turnstile will lock and you'll have to pay again.
+If you miss it and you're using an unlimited MetroCard, your options are to wait 20ish minutes to use it again or buy another MetroCard with at least $2.90 on it at a vending machine in the station.

 ###### MetroCard photo courtesy of [The Metropolitan Transportation Authority of New York](https://omny.info/omny-readers)